-Planning a Harry Potter themed party doesn’t require magic.
+Planning a Harry Potter party doesn’t require magic.
 It’s as simple as reading this blog post!
 This roundup of party ideas will be like the “Lumos” spell, shining a light on crafts, food and decorations that will enthrall the biggest Potterheads.
 From floating candles to Butterbeer to DIY wands, grab your broomstick and get ready to throw a Harry Potter party that even J.K.
 Rowling would be proud of.

 One need not pass over the threshold of Platform 9 3/4 at Kings Cross Station to make a stellar Harry Potter party come true.
 All it takes is a little research to find the ample examples of great party ideas.

 Saying “Wingardium leviosa” we levitated our favorites for my son and his fellow wizards, and they were a smashing hit.
 Let this post be your sorting hat: perhaps it will give you all of the party planning tips that you’ll need for an extraordinary Harry Potter party.

 My son used Youtube as a treasure trove of ideas.
 The best ones were on the Pins and Things channel, a vlogger who has specialized in all things Harry Potter.

 His favorite decoration hands down was the floating candles craft.
 Made from paper towel rolls, paint, hot glue and LED votive lights, these candles look like the real deal thanks to the hot glue that looks like real wax.

 Wizard’s Note: making these candles require some patience and time.
 But the finished products are amazing!
 We liked these so much that we’ve left them up hanging in our playroom year-round and they provide an excellent way to mood light the room.

 Another fabulous decoration is the Hogwarts Express Platform 9 3/4 where guests can magically walk through the brick wall a.k.a. your door to enter the party.
 This makes for a wonderful entrance to the party space.